Charity Excellence Framework logo

 Or, you could post your role on Twitter, using the Trusteeship Matters account (@TrusteeshipM).

-Board Recruitment - Finding Specialist Charity Trustees
+Trustee Recruitment - How to Find Specialist Charity Trustees

 • The Institute of Chartered Accountants (ICAEW) has a recruitment portal, which provides free access for volunteer roles to its 134,000 members.